javatlacati/swiplwebtut/webspanish.md

 ****
 Ejercicio: Using the link above for http_server, answer the following questions

-* A client will be feeding your server data via long poll.
+* A client will be feeding su servidor data via long poll.
 What option will you have to adjust in +http_server+?

 * Your site for aerospace engineers processes data sets on users behalf by some powerful but very cpu intensive computation that can take up to 800MB of stack (but 'normal' sized trail and global memory) and run for hours.
 The average site user will run one of these a day.
 The output is a large raw video file that is then transcoded into a standard video format.
 The transcoding is shelled out, but can take a long time (minutes) to complete.
 Use http_spawn and http_server documentation to replace the ??? sections in the code below.
 (Note, there is no one right answer for this question.)